 - K. theft or larceny;

 - L. burglary;

-- M. extortion:
+- M. extortion;

 - N. possession of a self-defense spray (such as Mace or pepper gas), pocket-knife, or laser pointer that is not displayed in a threatening manner or used as a weapon;

 - O. indecent exposure;

 - P. malicious mischief including intentional damage to personal property or vandalism;

 - Q. robbery;

 - R. trespass;

 - S. leading or participating in a riot on school grounds;

-- T. intentionally making false accusations that jeopardize the professional reputation, employment, or professional certification of a teacher or other member of the school staff:
+- T. intentionally making false accusations that jeopardize the professional reputation, employment, or professional certification of a teacher or other member of the school staff;

-- U. creating a hostile environment that includes harassing physical, verbal, graphic or written conduct that is sufficiently severe, pervasive or persistent as to interfere with an individual's ability to participate in or benefit from school activities; - This includes all forms of sexual, racial, national origin, disability or other forms of discrimination or harassment prohibited by Board policies. - V. formally charged by a proper prosecuting attorney with a felony, or with a delinquent act that would be a felony if committed by an adult, which allegedly occurred on property other than Board property, if that incident is shown in a properly noticed administrative hearing to have an adverse impact on the educational program, discipline or welfare in the school in which the student is enrolled.
+- U. failure to comply with established requirements for student health, safety and welfare, including dress code and safety protocols. - V. creating a hostile environment that includes harassing physical, verbal, graphic or written conduct that is sufficiently severe, pervasive or persistent as to interfere with an individual's ability to participate in or benefit from school activities;

+This includes all forms of sexual, racial, national origin, disability or other forms of discrimination or harassment prohibited by Board policies.

+W. being formally charged by a proper prosecuting attorney with a felony, or with a delinquent act that would be a felony if committed by an adult, which allegedly occurred on property other than Board property, if that incident is shown in a properly noticed administrative hearing to have an adverse impact on the educational program, discipline or welfare in the school in which the student is enrolled.